NSCA CPT Study Guide

 This is a critical component before beginning any fitness assessment or program.
 For these clients with cardio and respiratory conditions, physician approval is needed before starting, too.

-Trainers must also have additional training that relates to the condition that the patient has so that they can be prepared to know how various treatments and conditions react with other variables of training.
+Trainers must also have additional training related to the patient’s condition to be prepared to know how various treatments and conditions react with other training variables.

 Hypertension